NZMSA/2022-Phase-2/3. Data Science/README.md

 It is recommended to use a virtual environment.
 A `submission.ipynb` notebook is provided for your convenience.

-Examples of the below processes is shown on respective folders in this directory but note that they use more simplified datasets so they are best used as guides.
+Examples of the below processes is shown on respective folders in this directory but note that they may use more simplified datasets so they are best used as guides.
+The process applied in the examples may not exactly apply to the current dataset given.

 ## Exploratory Data Analysis (EDA):
 Before doing any processing on the data, it is essential that a data scientist has to know at least the general format of the data and the statistics of said data.